Text, logo

 Course Description

 The Every Student Succeeds Act (ESSA) outlines a clear approach for improving literacy success by supporting states in the development of effective literacy instruction and a continuum of support and interventions for those students who are at risk for reading failure.
 Thus, educators must have a working knowledge of evidence-based instructional strategies and approaches.
-(Note: A summary of this legislation regarding the use of evidence-based instructional materials appears in Course 2.)

 Student Expectations